-Program activities are proposed for the eastern portion of the Canada-Newfoundland and Labrador Offshore Area which has been studied in recent EAs and the Eastern Newfoundland & Labrador Offshore Area Strategic Environmental Assessment Update (August 2014) (Eastern SEA Update).
-For the purposes of this assessment, the information provided in the Eastern SEA Update should support the EA to avoid unnecessary duplication of information.
+The proposed Project Area falls within the eastern and southern portions of the C-NL Offshore Area, which have been studied in recent EAs, the Eastern Newfoundland & Labrador Offshore Area Strategic Environmental Assessment Update (August 2014) (Eastern SEA Update), the Southern Newfoundland Strategic Environmental Assessment (February 2010) (Southern SEA) and the Regional Assessment of Offshore Oil and Gas Exploratory Drilling East of Newfoundland and Labrador (February 2020) (Regional Assessment).
+For the purposes of this EA, the information provided in the Eastern SEA Update, the Southern SEA and the Regional Assessment Geographic Information System (GIS) Decision Support Tool (updated May 2021) should support the EA to avoid unnecessary duplication of information.
 Appropriate references should be included in the EA.

 It is recommended that the "valued component" (VC) approach be used to focus its analysis.
-A definition of each VC (including components or subsets thereof) identified for the purposes of EA, and the rationale for its selection, shall be provided.
+A definition of each VC (including components or subsets thereof) identified for the purposes of environmental assessment, and the rationale for its selection, shall be provided.

-The scope of the factors, to be considered in the EA, will include the components identified in Section 5.2 - Summary of Potential Issues, setting out the specific matters to be considered in assessing the environmental effects of the project and in developing environmental plans for the project, and the "Spatial Boundaries" identified below (Section 5.1).
+The scope of the factors to be considered in the EA will include the components identified in Section 5.2 - Summary of Potential Issues, setting out the specific matters to be considered in assessing the environmental effects of the project and in developing environmental plans for the project, and the "Spatial Boundaries" identified below (Section 5.1).
 Considerations relating to definition of "significance" of environmental effects are provided in the following sections.

-Discussion of the biological and physical environments should consider the data available from recent EAs and the Eastern SEA Update for the Project and Study Areas.
+Discussion of the biological and physical environments should consider the data available from the sources referred to in this section.
 Where data gaps exist, the EA should clearly identify the lack of data available.

-5.1 Boundaries
+5.1.
+Boundaries

-The EA shall consider the potential effects of the proposed CSEM survey program within spatial and temporal boundaries that encompass the periods and areas during and within which the project may potentially interact with, and have an effect on, one or more VCs.
+The EA shall consider the potential effects of the proposed seismic survey program within spatial and temporal boundaries that encompass the periods and areas during and within which the project may potentially interact with, and have an effect on, one or more VCs.
 These boundaries may vary with each VC and the factors considered, and should reflect a consideration of:

-- the proposed schedule/timing of the CSEM survey program; - the natural variation of a VC or subset thereof; - the timing of sensitive life cycle phases in relation to the scheduling of CSEM survey activities; - interrelationships/interactions between and within VCs; - the time required for recovery from an effect and/or return to a pre-effect condition, including the estimated proportion, level, or amount of recovery; and - the area within which a VC functions and within which a project effect may be felt.
+- the proposed schedule/timing of the seismic survey program; - the natural variation of a VC or subset thereof; - the timing of sensitive life cycle phases in relation to the scheduling of seismic survey activities; - interrelationships/interactions between and within VCs; - the time required for recovery from an effect and/or return to a pre-effect condition, including the estimated proportion, level, or amount of recovery; and - the area within which a VC functions and within which a project effect may occur.

-The proponent shall clearly define, and provide the rationale for the spatial and temporal boundaries that are used in its EA.
-The EA report shall clearly describe the spatial boundaries (e. g.
-Study Area, Project Area) and shall include figures, maps and the corner-point coordinates.
+The proponent shall clearly define and provide rationale for the spatial and temporal boundaries that are used in its EA.
+The EA report shall clearly describe the spatial boundaries (e.g., Study Area, Project Area) and shall include figures, maps and the corner-point coordinates.
 Boundaries should be flexible and adaptive to enable adjustment or alteration based on field data.
 The Study Area will be described based on consideration of potential areas of effects as determined by the scientific literature, and project-environment interactions.
 A suggested categorization of spatial boundaries follows.